BDF-manual-maintenance/BDF-manual-en/source/guide/Gaussian-Basis-Sets.rst

    Cl  0.000   0.000    1.400
    End geometry

-In case of advanced input mode, the basis group used for the calculation is specified in the ``compass`` module using the keyword ``basis``, for example
+In case of advanced input mode, the basis set used for the calculation is specified in the ``compass`` module using the keyword ``basis``, for example

 .. code-block:: bdf